 And we had to have tourists.

 The Park saved Australia’s tourism industry and tourists save the Park.
 My daughter just did her BA dissertation on eco-tourism.
 Many places depend on tourists to stay alive, but tourists bring their own set of problems that aren’t compatible with keeping a place “untouched”.
-Inhabitants make concessions like the Wild West theme of Birrumen.
+Owners of the park are forced to make concessions like the Wild West theme of Birrumen.
 The future we see in Peacemaker is a likely one.
-Humans don’t have the intelligence to control our population growth or ecological foot-prints.
+Humans don’t have the intelligence to control our population growth or our ecological foot-prints.

 Even though I’d been ranger here for a few years, I was suddenly a little nervous.
 The sand and rock and palms that I knew so well during the day had taken on an eerie quality.